THE CACTUS MAN

 This hardy form of Lechuguilla Century Plant is from seed in the Chisos Mountains of west TX.
 The narrow green leaves have a light colored stripe in the center.
 15" high by 30" wide.
 Hardy to Zones 5.
 Sold in 2.5 inch pots.

+A gorgeous form of Utah century plant.
 With it's long, white terminal spines this hardy century plant is right at home in the rock garden.
 12" high and wide, Zone 5.
-Sold in 2.5 inch pots
+Sold in 2.5 inch pots.

 Squatty, deep-blue plants have curly spines giving the plant the appearance that it's jiggling.
 The most beautiful of the Utah agaves.
 Zone 5.
 Sold in 2.5 inch pots